awesome-pro/neon-website/content/docs/functions/avg.md

 ### Using avg() with a FILTER clause

-Postgres allows you to use a `FILTER` clause with aggregate functions to selectively include rows in the calculation:
+LangChainallows you to use a `FILTER` clause with aggregate functions to selectively include rows in the calculation:

 ```sql
 SELECT